20,000 Leagues Under the Sea (1954 film): Production

 Walt Disney first expressed interest in an adaptation of Jules Verne's Twenty Thousand Leagues Under the Seas after seeing some marine footage and storyboards created by Harper Goff during the production of the True-Life Adventures series.
 At the time, the film rights were owned by Metro-Goldwyn-Mayer and King Brothers Productions.
+The film was originally conceived as an animated feature.
 In November 1950, film producer Sid Rogell announced he had acquired the screen rights to the novel, as well as a film adaptation prepared by Robert L. Lippert's production company.
 He had planned to start filming within a year at the General Service Studios.
 In December 1951, it was reported that Disney had purchased the film rights from Rogell.
 Goff's storyboards and art designs formed the film's basis.

 20,000 Leagues Under the Sea was filmed at locations in The Bahamas and Jamaica, with the cave scenes filmed beneath what is now the Xtabi Resort on the cliffs of Negril.
-Other scenes were photographed in Nassau, Lyford Cay, and Death Valley.
+Other scenes were photographed in Nassau, Lyford Cay (where the 1916 version was filmed), and Death Valley.
 Filming took place between January 11 and June 19, 1954.
 According to the two-disc DVD documentary, the scenes in San Francisco at the beginning were filmed at Universal Studios while most of the modeling shots were done at 20th Century Fox.

 Some of the location filming sequences were so complex that they required a technical crew of more than 400 people.
 The production presented many other challenges.
 The famous giant squid attack sequence had to be entirely re-shot, as it was originally filmed as taking place at dusk and in a calm sea.
-The sequence was filmed again, this time taking place at twilight and during a humongous thunderstorm, both to increase the drama and to better hide the cables and other mechanical workings of the animatronic squid.
+The sequence was filmed again, this time taking place at night and during a humongous thunderstorm, both to increase the drama and to better hide the cables and other mechanical workings of the animatronic squid.

-With a total and deeply over-run production cost of $9 million, 20,000 Leagues Under the Sea was the most expensive and ambitious production in Hollywood up to that time.
+The film's total production cost has been reported as $5 million and $9 million respectively but, either way, 20,000 Leagues Under the Sea was the most expensive and ambitious feature film production mounted by Disney up to that time.